Clean light blinking — error

 - The dishwasher fails to start a new wash cycle while the Clean light is flashing

-This error is most commonly caused by a faulty heating element, a failing water temperature sensor, or a worn-out control board that can no longer verify the water reached the proper temperature during the wash cycle.
+This error is often caused by a faulty heating element, a failing water temperature sensor, or a worn-out control board that can’t verify the water reached the proper temperature during the wash cycle.

 - Unplug the dishwasher from the power outlet before starting any repair — never work on a live appliance.